 Why Do I Need a Rhode Island Social Security Attorney?

-You need a Social Security attorney because the process can be confusing and time consuming.
+You need an attorney who handles these types of cases because the process can be confusing and time consuming.
 Roughly 75% of first time disability applications are denied, and an attorney can guide you through the lengthy appeals and hearing process.
 Your chances on appeal are much greater if you have an attorney who can help you.
-Under Social Security Administration guidelines, you have a right to be represented when doing business with the Social Security Administration.
+Under Administration guidelines, you have a right to be represented.

-If you retain a lawyer prior to filing a claim with the Social Security Administration, you double your chances of success at the first level, and you can save yourself a lot of time.
-If you plan on, or are currently doing business with the Social Security Administration, call The Law Offices of d’Oliveira & Associates now.
+If you retain a lawyer prior to filing a claim with the Administration, you double your chances of success at the first level, and you can save yourself a lot of time.
+If you plan on, or are currently doing business with the Administration, call d’Oliveira & Associates now.
 We can help to ensure that your claim is processed quickly, efficiently, and successfully.

 RI Social Security Disability Lawyer - PDF